-1.3.12 Data and Private Directories
+1.4.15 Data and Private Directories

-The data directory (data_dir) is the directory where the test module has its own files needed for the testing.
+The data directory, data_dir, is the directory where the test module has its own files needed for the testing.
 The name of the data_dir is the the name of the test suite followed by "data".
 For example, "some_path/foo_SUITE.beam" has the data directory "some_path/foo_SUITE_data/".
 Use this directory for portability, i.e. to avoid hardcoding directory names in your suite.
 Since the data directory is stored in the same directory as your test suite, you should be able to rely on its existence at runtime, even if the path to your test suite directory has changed between test suite implementation and execution.

-The priv_dir is the test suite's private directory.
-This directory should be used when a test case needs to write to files.
-The name of the private directory is generated by the test server, which also creates the directory.
+priv_dir is the private directory for the test cases.
+This directory may be used whenever a test case (or configuration function) needs to write something to file.
+The name of the private directory is generated by Common Test, which also creates the directory.